DevExpress/devextreme-documentation/concepts/05 Widgets/zz Common/10 Data Visualization Widgets/90 Charts - End-User Interaction/6 Zooming and Scrolling/01 Using dxRangeSelector.md

-The **Chart** and **RangeSelector** widgets can operate together, allowing an end-user to zoom and scroll through a chart.
+The **Chart** and **RangeSelector** UI components can operate together, allowing an end-user to zoom and scroll through a chart.
 Follow the steps below to implement these capabilities.

 - **Configure Chart**

-    Create and configure the **Chart** widget using one of the available data-binding approaches.
+    Create and configure the **Chart** UI component using one of the available data-binding approaches.
 For details, see the "Create and Configure a Widget" guide for [jQuery](/concepts/58%20jQuery%20Components/20%20Component%20Configuration%20Syntax/01%20Create%20and%20Configure%20a%20Component.md '/Documentation/Guide/jQuery_Components/Component_Configuration_Syntax/#Create_and_Configure_a_Component'), [AngularJS](/concepts/Getting%20Started/Widget%20Basics%20-%20AngularJS/01%20Create%20and%20Configure%20a%20Widget.md '/Documentation/Guide/Getting_Started/Widget_Basics_-_AngularJS/Create_and_Configure_a_Widget/') or [Knockout](/concepts/Getting%20Started/Widget%20Basics%20-%20Knockout/01%20Create%20and%20Configure%20a%20Widget.md '/Documentation/Guide/Getting_Started/Widget_Basics_-_Knockout/Create_and_Configure_a_Widget/').

         <!--JavaScript-->var chartOptions = {
             // Chart configuration